-Chia is an open-source cryptocurrency project aiming to reduce perceived waste in Proof-of-Work consensus mechanisms.
-Chia is a blockchain protocol aiming to support an approximately stable valued cryptocurrency based on a novel ‘Proofs of space and time’ consensus mechanism, invented by BitTorrent founder Bram Cohen.
+Chia is an open-source cryptocurrency project aiming to reduce the perceived waste in Proof-of-Work-based blockchains.
+Chia is a blockchain protocol aiming to support an approximately stable valued cryptocurrency based on a novel proof system named ‘Proofs of space and time’, invented by BitTorrent founder Bram Cohen.
 As part of the application process, developers for the Chia network participate in development competitions with a crowd-sourced set of contributors.
 Developers have already submitted a number of entries such as those yielding a Verifiable Delay Function (VDF) which runs 80% faster than the Chia team’s initial implementation.
-As of the beginning of Q2 2019, Chia has two motivating academic papers, discussing Simple Proofs of Sequential Work and Time-Memory Trade-offs in Proofs of Space.
+The project released its Green Paper in July 2019.
 Investors in Chia include Naval Ravikant and Andressen Horowitz.